EternalllZM/rtd-codz/docs/source/rules.rst

 - **Plutonium is only allowed if you own the game legally.**

-You may not use any game copies other than Steam or a CD/DVD to look for groups using the Plutonium launcher.
+You may not use anything other than a legal Steam or a CD/DVD copy in tandem with Plutonium to look for groups using the launcher.

 .. warning::
-    :ref:`If you obtained the game for free in any way outside of being legally gifted, you likely have committed piracy.`
+    :ref:`If you obtained the game for free in any way outside of being gifted, you likely have committed piracy.`

 .. note::
     :ref:`Plutonium when used with a valid purchased Steam copy of the game is legal and may be used to LFG.`